It all began with dinner, friends and a passion for locally handcrafted goods

-Get-togethers with friends over dinner and art, making and creating was always a favorite pastime for us.
+Get-togethers with friends and family over dinner and art, making and creating was always a favorite pastime for us.
 We'd bring the kids and make stuff, talk about art and why it matters, all the while lamenting the fact that the art of handcrafted goods seemed too inaccessible here in San Diego.
-Dinner and gatherings turned into events we'd host in each other's homes, inviting friends over to see and buy handmade items.
+Dinner and gatherings eventually trandformed into events we'd host in each other's homes, inviting friends over to see and buy handmade items.
 We then helped form The Handmade Revolution, a group of 8 local makers, artisans and hand crafters, and began hosting the events a few times a year in our home.
 These were an exceptionally good time for us, connecting with artisans and those who support them.
 It was from here the idea of Make Good formed.

 Taking the plunge, and the power of local.